St. Ambrose has 1:1 Chromebook device and iPads for our younger students.

 - Pre-K through 5th Grades: Students in pre-k through 5th grades participate in a General Music Class.
 Our younger students will focus on activities during class to help them recognize a steady beat, high/low sounds, echo songs, and dynamics such as soft and low.
 Students pre-k 3 through 2nd grade are taught Solfege to correspond with musical notes.
 With Solfege, they are learning a color, number, and name for each note (do, re, mi).
 This technique helps younger students prepare for more advanced music theory and helps with ear training for singing.
 Upper elementary grades utilize instruments such as desk bells, Boomwhackers, and a variety of percussion instruments.

 - Band: Beginning in 3rd Grade, students will begin band, in addition to General Music.
 Students in 3rd and 4th grades focus on playing a recorder.
 Once students are in 5th grade, they can choose an instrument of their choice to focus on for the year.
 6th-8th students participate in band as an elective.

-- Choir: Students in 4th and 5th grades are encouraged to participate in choir.
+- Choir: Students are encouraged to participate in choir.
 The choir will sing during mass and special events.
 Practice is held once a week after school.
 The choir is open to students in 4th-8th grades.

 - Pre-K – Kindergarten: Students meet 30 minutes once a week.
 Basic expressions, songs, and vocabulary are taught.
 The children become familiar with the language.